 Intuition does not require any evidence at all; it does not need to ask if something is right.
 When you have intuition, you don’t have to ask about it, because you know it’s right.
 That knowledge helps you see things and know things as they are, and then you no longer see things incompletely and partially.

-The Inner World
+Training Your The Inner World Affects Your External World

 All things happen in the inner world long before they happen outside.
-If you concentrate and watch silently, you can know what is going to happen to you in the future, but usually your mind remains busy in the material world.
+If you concentrate and watch silently, you can know what is going to happen to you in the future, but usually, your mind remains busy in the material world.
 Everything happens in the subtle world long before it takes place externally.
 If you know how to, you can take precautions.

 When your mind becomes aware that the Spirit is everywhere, then the mind surrenders.
 The mind learns that although it thought it knew all things, Spirit is everywhere and the mind is nothing.
-Mind learns that all the power it has is due only to the Spirit, the Source of life, the Source of Consciousness.
+The mind learns that all the power it has is due only to the Spirit, the Source of life, the Source of Consciousness.
 Then the mind surrenders.
 That is the meaning of true surrender; such self-surrender is the highest of all yoga.
 Your mind surrenders when you reach such a height that the mind doesn’t function any longer.
-Mind is still there, but as it becomes aware of the Reality, its ego vanishes.
-When you fully understand the functions of mind, you will know how to work with yourself.
+Mind is still there, but as it becomes aware of Reality, its ego vanishes.
+When you fully understand the functions of the mind, you will know how to work with yourself.

 One can easily understand that the center of consciousness, Atman, is overlaid by many coverings.
 The aspirant should apply the exact scientific methods taught by the ancient scriptures and teachers to attain an understanding of each covering.
 These methods enable the student to comprehend both the mere self—body, breath, senses, and all the dimensions of mind—and to help him go to the source of consciousness.
 Before one reaches the fountainhead of life and light from which consciousness flows spontaneously, he has to understand the various realities that exist.
-He can then conceive of the idea that the human beings have many subtle bodies within the physical body.
+He can then conceive of the idea that human beings have many subtle bodies within the physical body.